Skip to main content

 Frequently Asked Questions

-HABIB AMERICAN BANK has a Bank Health Score of A (90/100).
+Habib American Bank has a Bank Health Score of A (90/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 13.80%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-HABIB AMERICAN BANK holds $2.8B in total assets and $2.4B in total deposits.
-It is located in NEW YORK, NEW YORK (FDIC Certificate #25093).
+Habib American Bank holds $2.8B in total assets and $2.4B in total deposits.
+It is headquartered in New York, New York (FDIC Certificate #25093).

-HABIB AMERICAN BANK has a Tier 1 capital ratio of 13.80%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.31%, and the return on assets is 0.82%.
+Habib American Bank has a Tier 1 capital ratio of 13.80%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.31%, and the return on assets is 0.82%.

 Yes.
-HABIB AMERICAN BANK is FDIC-insured (Certificate #25093).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Habib American Bank is FDIC-insured (Certificate #25093).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: